the-Obsessed-Maniacs/ChunkDistributor/docs/Collaborate.md

 | `iteration`, `lastIt` |
 | `cur_btsleft_thresh` | how many bytes may be left before a page is considered as "filled"?<ul><li/>initially set to zero<li/>I added this lately, because I think this is the direction to go - more below.</ul>

-##### `current_state`
+#### `current_state`
 I've been thinking about a good way to report current progress and state at once to not overload Qt's Signal and Slot mechanism.
-Well, as you can see from `lastIt`, it didn't even help to restrict the data flow.
+Well, as you can see from `lastIt`, it didn't even help to restrict the data flow by sending only 64bit every time state is reported.

-Anyhow, I wanted to be able to report some state as well as some counters at once.

-So, `Algo` declares `Algo::State` as a 64bit enum containing the "real" state bits:
+So, the namespace declares `Algo::State` as a 64bit enum containing the "real" state bits:
 - `deeper_calc`
 - `running_bit`
 - `pause_bit`